-I currently work primarily with Ruby on Rails for web applications and Flutter for mobile development.
+I currently work primarily with Ruby on Rails and React for web applications and Flutter for mobile development.
 This site itself is built on Jekyll (which compiles Markdown, Liquid, HTML & SCSS into static websites), using Tachyons for styling and containerised with Docker

 You can find the GitHub repo here

 Outside of work Anthony is an avid creator and consumer of literature.
 He specialises in short, introspective fiction and has a growing anthology of poetry.
 In this he is frequently inspired by music (and indeed spends most of his life with a backing soundtrack) and the emotions evoked, particularly nostalgia and escapism.
-His primary experiment in long fiction is a fantasy novella written during college and unfinished at time of writing.

 October 19, 2019